Chapter 4501-5 School Bus Minimum Standards

 (d) Oil pressure gauge.

 (g) Air brake systems shall have independent gauges indicating air pressure in the primary and secondary air tanks.

 (1) Bus body shall be fully insulated in the roof and all body panels to deaden sound, reduce vibrations and heat transfer.
-Insulation, one-inch minimum thickness, in addition to the usual sprayed on material, shall be a fiberglass or equal material and fire-resistant.

 (1) Interior of the school bus shall be free of all projections.